 By Chere Di Boscio

 Luxury is a highly subjective term.
-Thanks to clever marketing, many now associate it with so-called ‘luxury goods’, like Prada bags and Harry Winston jewels.
-Yet its definition is loose–usually something like: ‘a condition of abundance or great ease and comfort; a sumptuous environment’ or ‘something adding to pleasure or comfort’.
+Thanks to clever marketing, most still associate it with so-called ‘luxury goods’, like Prada bags and Harry Winston jewels.
+Yet its definition is loose; usually something like: ‘a condition of abundance or great ease and comfort; a sumptuous environment’ or ‘something adding to pleasure or comfort’.
 A bejewelled cocktail ring may bring a sense of abundance, but ease and comfort?
 And as anyone who has spied a Prada bag on the Paris metro knows, its presence hardly adds to creating ‘a sumptuous environment’.

 But almost everything about Cas Gasi, Ibiza, fits in with any definition of luxury.
 Gardens bursting with velvety roses, peppery petunias and sweet honeysuckle are abundant, as is the fresh, organic food; myriad thick, glossy coffee table books for your reading pleasure; bouquets of peach-scented roses in makeshift vases, and Iberian antiques adding charm to each room.

 The ever-smiling, amicable staff are prepared to make each visitor as comfortable as possible: want to eat lunch at 5pm?
 Friendly Tony will make sure it’s done.
 Duvet too warm?
 Handsome Diego will ensure lighter blankets are brought immediately.
 Can’t function without coffee?
 Forget an espresso shot–cheerful Bandana, from Nepal, will bring you an entire pot, just for you.